 Despite of everything that’s so excellent with WooCommerce, it has one small limitation: WordPress as a software itself.
 Okay, so you get it for free, but then you need to install it on a web host, make necessary configurations and, at the end of the road, launch a website with it.
 All of these factors require some programming skills, making WooCommerce a challenge for inexperienced users, who ultimately might have to hire a nerdy, techy guy or girl to help them.

-– It’s better if you already have some WordPress experience before engaging on WooCommerce.
-If you are not familiar with WordPress, perhaps some other e-commerce platform suits you the best to begin with.
+- It’s better if you already have some WordPress experience before engaging in WooCommerce.
+If you are not familiar with WordPress, perhaps some other e-commerce platform suits you the best, to begin with.

 - Unlike many other e-commerce platforms, there is no multi-channel Customer Support.
 That makes it way harder to annoy the tech guys behind the desk into keeping your site awesome!

-Lets Sum Up – When To Go For WooCommerce?
+To Sum It up – When to Go for WooCommerce?

-- Go for WooCommerce if you are already have a WordPress website, are acquainted with basic features and want to reduce costs significantly.
+- Go for WooCommerce if you already have a WordPress website, are acquainted with basic features, and want to reduce costs significantly.